 InvestEngine have some of the best promotions I have come across thus far, including their welcome bonus which I have gone into in more detail below.
 By taking advantage of both these offers you can receive £75 of bonus money for a £100 deposit.
 This can really help your money go further when you are starting your investment journey.

 £25 Refer a Friend Bonus – Available to all existing customers who refer a friend who subsequently opens and funds any InvestEngine account.
-Your friend will also receive the £25 bonus money in addition to their £50 welcome bonus.
 Both you and your friend must remain invested for 12 months.

 The fees at InvestEngine are worthy of your attention because in this space, they are highly competitive and you will find them hard to beat.
 The fact that InvestEngine don’t have any sort of platform charge really puts them ahead of some of their main competitors.